huangyuzhang/Fizzy-Jam/README.md

 However, you may define `permalink` in the frontmatter of each post or in `<collection_name>.json` for all files within the same folder.
 For example, in this project, posts are stored in `src/collections/post`.
 So we can define all posts permalink as `"permalink": "post/{{ slug }}/index.html"` by using `post.json` in the same folder.

 > custom: `collections/<collection_name>/<collection_name>.json`

+### Homepage
+Between the header section and footer section of the page, the homepage contains a carousel showcase(TODO) at top, following by a list with latest N of posts.

+The default number of posts shown on each page is 10, edit "pagination: size:" in `src/index.njk` to change this.

 ### Collection Entry Pages